Noise Contrastive Alignment of Language Models with Explicit Rewards: Related Work

-\textbf{Launage model alignment.} Current approaches cater to either explicit reward data or preference data, often lacking the versatility to address both concurrently.
+\textbf{Language model alignment.} Current approaches cater to either explicit reward data or preference data, often lacking the versatility to address both concurrently.
 Reinforcement Learning \citep{schulman2017proximal} is inherently suitable for explicit reward scenarios.
-However, its on-policy nature necessitates learning a reward model from data first, leading to an indirect two-stage optimization process \citep{preferecerl, ouyang2022training}.
-Developments in DPO \citep{DPO} and its subsequent enhancements \citep{azar2023general, wang2023beyond} have streamlined this process by utilizing a reward parameterization technique.
-They enable the extraction of an LM policy through a singular loss, but this comes at the expense of being confined to pairwise preference data.
-Other recent alignment approaches \citep{rrhf, song2023preference, slic} similarly face the same challenge.
-To bridge this limitation, recent innovations like KTO \citep{ethayarajh2023halos} and UMLA \citep{cai2023ulma} have attempted to extend DPO's parameterization technique to explicit reward contexts.
-Yet, these methods primarily consider binary reward labels.
-In comparison, our proposed framework is capable of handling both continuous rewards and preference data.
+However, its on-policy nature necessitates learning a reward model from data first, leading to an indirect two-stage optimization process \citep{preferecerl, ouyang2022training, shen2024improving}.
+Recent developments in preference-based alignment techniques \citep{DPO, IPO, kto, wang2023beyond, ORPO, guo2024controllable} have streamlined this process.
+They enable direct alignment of LMs through a singular loss, but this comes at the expense of being confined to pairwise preference data.
+Other alignment approaches \citep{rrhf, song2023preference, slic, song2024preference} are also not tailored for aligning with reward datasets.
+Recent work \citep{cai2023ulma} attempts to extend DPO's parameterization technique to explicit reward contexts.
+However, it only considers binary rewards.
+In comparison, our methods can handle both continuous rewards and preference data.

-\textbf{Noise contrastive estimation.} NCE \citep{NCE} and its variant, InfoNCE \citep{InfoNCE}, are established optimization methods for training unnormalized generative models \citep{NCE_NLP_review}.
-NCE primarily leverages a binary classification loss and has been effectively applied in self-supervised learning for both language and visual representations.
+\textbf{Noise contrastive estimation.} NCE \citep{NCE} and its variant, InfoNCE \citep{infoNCE}, are established optimization methods for training unnormalized generative models \citep{NCE_NLP_review}.
+NCE primarily leverages a binary classification loss and can be applied in self-supervised representation learning.
 Examples are Word2Vec \citep{word2vec}, MoCo \citep{moco}, and SimCLR \citep{simclr}.
 InfoNCE is related to maximizing mutual information between two distributions through a multiclass cross-entropy loss.
-It has successful applications in contrastive representation learning, such as CLIP \citep{clip}.
-It is also widely used in fields like language modeling \citep{infoxlm}, diffusion modeling \citep{qgpo}, and reinforcement learning \citep{CURL}.
+It has successful applications in representation learning, such as CLIP \citep{clip}.
+It is also widely used in language modeling \citep{infoxlm}, diffusion modeling \citep{qgpo}, and reinforcement learning \citep{CURL}.